Reach out to Eureka College's admissions department for any important information, including application fees.

 What is Eureka College's acceptance rate?

-✅ Eureka College has an acceptance rate of 87%.
+✅ Eureka College's acceptance rate is 87%.

 What is the early decision acceptance rate at Eureka College?